How Can We Help You?

 Student renters usually get roommates to afford housing.
 However, this type of setup can be easier to handle if you implement individual leasing.
 Also known as renting “by-the-bedroom,” this type of lease requires each individual to pay a set amount every month instead of holding the entire group responsible for the collective rent.
 Each individual is also held accountable for damages to their own room or common areas instead of the whole house or apartment.

 With individual leasing, each renter is protected, and nobody has to pay for damage they didn’t cause.
-Landlords also benefit from this setup as they can easily rent out an empty room should a tenant break their lease, leave early, or become evicted.
+Landlords also benefit from this setup as they can easily rent out an empty room should a resident break their lease, leave early, or become evicted.

-Since you may be dealing with some inexperienced renters, both you and the potential tenant would benefit from clearly outlined house rules or explicitly stated terms of the lease.
+Since you may be dealing with some inexperienced renters, both you and the potential resident would benefit from clearly outlined house rules or explicitly stated terms of the lease.
 As long as you adhere to local and state laws, you can craft your lease in a way that clearly communicates what you expect of the student renter.
 Some of the concerns you can address include:

 It’s important not only to be very specific about outlining these rules but to also state any consequence that may arise from violating them.
 What’s important is to communicate everything clearly and minimize instances of misinterpretation.
 The clearer your terms are, the easier it would be for both you and the student renter to avoid problems in the long run.